Welcome to Factory.

 What's the best option for public transport?

-It depends where you’re coming from but we are within short walking distance to the 329 and 203 bus routes.
+It depends where you’re coming from but we are within walking distance to the 329 and 203 bus routes.

 If you don’t mind walking a little further the popular 192 bus route is close enough and the nearest train station is Heaton Chapel.